- Chart

 Reputation and Reliability

-ProShares is a well-established issuer of ETFs known for its innovative and sector-specific investment products.
-They have a strong track record and are generally considered reliable in the ETF market.
+ProShares is a well-established ETF issuer known for its innovative and diverse product offerings, including many sector-specific and leveraged/inverse ETFs.
+They have a strong reputation for reliability and regulatory compliance in the U.S. ETF market.

 Management Expertise